sekika/unsatfit/docs/install.md

 python3 -m pip install unsatfit
 ```

+Now you can use unsatfit library.
+[Sample code](code.md) is shown to show how to use.

 ## Version control
 - Latest release can be checked by [release history](https://pypi.org/project/unsatfit/#history).
 - Installed version can be checked by ```python -m pip show unsatfit```